google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/search-optimization/index.md

 * Return response code 401 "Unauthorised" for an access without a proper credential (or redirect the user to a login page).
 * Do not use robots.txt to disallow crawling these pages.
-Otherwise 401 can't be detected.
+Otherwise, 401 can't be detected.

-The restriction mechanism here can be an IP address, a Cookie, Basic Auth, OAuth, etc. How to implement such authentication / authorization depends on your infrastructure and is out of this article's scope.
+The restriction mechanism here can be an IP address, a Cookie, Basic Auth, OAuth, etc. How to implement such authentication/authorization depends on your infrastructure and is out of this article's scope.

-### Request a page removal from a search engines
+### Request a page removal from a search engine

 There are cases where you want to remove a search result.
 For example: